 Fiber and Laxatives

-Reviewed by: HU Medical Review Board | Last reviewed: March 2023
+Reviewed by: HU Medical Review Board | Last reviewed: May 2024 | Last updated: May 2024

-After other conditions are ruled out and a diagnosis of irritable bowel syndrome (IBS) is made, treatments to manage the symptoms are generally categorized by gut-based strategies or centrally (brain-gut) strategies.
+After other conditions are ruled out and a diagnosis of irritable bowel syndrome (IBS) is made, treatments to manage the symptoms are generally categorized by gut-based strategies or central (brain-gut) strategies.
 Two of the common gut-based strategies are the use of fiber or laxatives to aid in the digestive process.1

 Fiber for IBS with constipation